alash3al/xyr/README.md

 How it works?
 =============
-> internaly `xyr` utilizes `SQLite` as an embeded sql datastore (it may be changed in future and we can add multiple data stores), when you define a table in ``
+> internaly `xyr` utilizes `SQLite` as an embeded sql datastore (it may be changed in future and we can add multiple data stores), when you define a table in `XYRCONFIG` file then run `$ xyr import` you will be able to import all defined tables as well querying them via `$ xyr exec "SELECT * FROM TABLE_NAME_HERE"`.